cullylarson/base-wordpress-project/readme.md

 # Base Wordpress Project

 > The skeleton for a Wordpress project.
-Includes Docker a dev environment, automated build scripts, and some useful theme files.
+Includes a Docker dev environment, automated build scripts, and some useful theme files.

 The dev environment runs as two Docker containers (`www` and `db`).
 They are managed by Docker Compose.
 If you have Docker installed, you'll have Docker Compose as well.

-You'll need to go through all the files and change any instances `project_name` or something like that to your actual project name.
+You'll need to go through all the files and change any instances of `project_name` or something like that to your actual project name.

+Also, the package versions in `package.json` will likely be outdated.
+Make sure to install newer versions (e.g. by clearing the dependencies list and manually re-installing all of the packages)

 ## Docker